haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Skills Arcana +9, Perception +10, Religion +15
-Damage Immunities psychic; bludgeoning, piercing, and slashing from nonmagical attacks Condition Immunities charmed, frightened Senses truesight 120 ft., passive Perception 20 Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 347
+Damage Immunities psychic; bludgeoning, piercing, and slashing from nonmagical attacks Condition Immunities charmed, frightened Senses truesight 120 ft., passive Perception 20

 Third Roar.
 Each creature makes a DC 18 Constitution saving throw.
 On a failed save, a creature takes 44 (8d10) thunder damage and is knocked prone.
 On a successful save, the creature takes half as much damage and isn’t knocked prone.
 Legendary Actions